flatcar-archive/flatcar-docs/os/adding-swap.md

-# Adding swap in CoreOS Container Linux
+# Adding swap in Flatcar Linux

 Swap is the process of moving pages of memory to a designated part of the hard disk, freeing up space when needed.
 Swap can be used to alleviate problems with low-memory environments.